MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-configure-data-import-sharepoint.md

 1. Click **Organization administration** \> **Electronic reporting** \> **Electronic reporting source**.
 2. On the **Electronic reporting source** page, configure the source files for data import by using the configured ER format.
 3. Define a file name mask, so that only files with the .xlsx extension are imported.
 The file name mask is optional and is used only when it has been defined.
 You can define only one mask for each ER format.
-4. Change **Sort files before import** to **Do not sort**, if there are a lot of files for import and the import order is not important
+4. Change **Sort files before import** to **Do not sort**, if there are several files for import and the import order is not important
 5. Select all SharePoint folders that you created earlier.

     [![ER files source setting](./media/GERImportFromSharePoint-07-FormatSourceSetup.PNG)](./media/GERImportFromSharePoint-07-FormatSourceSetup.PNG)